Lawsuit likely over Minnesota carbon tax

 Attorney General Wayne Stenehjem said North Dakota is likely to file a legal challenge to Minnesota's efforts to make it costlier for utilities to use coal-generated electricity produced in western North Dakota.

 North Dakota officials have tried for months to change or soften the rules, which say power sources that generate carbon dioxide should include $9 to $34 in extra costs per ton of gas produced.
-The rules are intended to encourage utilities to use alternative energy sources for supplying electricity to their customers.
+The rules are intended to encourage utilities to use clean energy sources for supplying electricity to their customers.

 Stenehjem argued the rules would violate the U.S. Constitution's restrictions on states regulating each other's businesses.